What does Adrian mean?

 Shown below is the birth name popularity of Adrian for boys.
 Adrian reached its top rank of #56 in the U.S. in 2011, and is presently at #59.
 (2014 Birth Statistics)

 Below is a graphed comparison of the popularity of the boy name Adrian and related names.
 Prominent alternative forms of Adrian (#59 a year ago) ranked in the Top 1000 are Adrain, Adrien (#798 a year ago) and Darian (#793).
-This boy name was at the top of its popularity in the year 2003 and is somewhat less popular today, with the version Darian becoming less in vogue.
+These boy names were at the top of their popularity in 2003 (usage of 0.415%) and are somewhat less popular today (usage 0.3375%, down 18.7%), with the version Darian becoming less in vogue.
 Adrian (#59) and Adrien (#798) are two of the more trendy names for newborns in this list.
 (2014 Birth Statistics)